12 Days

 Do I need permits for the Manaslu Circuit Trek?

-The short Manaslu trek itinerary takes you through several essential areas, and you need to acquire the required permits before heading for the Manaslu Circuit Trek.
+The short Manaslu trek itinerary takes you through several essential areas, and you need to obtain the required permits before heading out on the Manaslu Circuit Trek.

-“Note: Tsum Valley permit is only required if you’re going to Tsum Valley.”
+“Note: The Tsum Valley permit is only required if you’re going to Tsum Valley.”

 How difficult is the Manaslu Circuit Trek?

-The Manaslu circuit trek is moderate in terms of difficulties.
-It covers roughly 177 km in total distance and is 12 days trek.
+The Manaslu Circuit trek is moderately difficult.
+It covers roughly 177 km in total and is a 12-day trek.
 You may find this trek challenging with its steep ascents and descents, but with time, you’ll get used to it, and it turns out to be thrilling and entertaining as you catch glimpses of majestic mountains.

 While this trek demands strong physical strength and mental resilience, it is necessary to perform lightweight exercises 3-4 weeks before your trek.